danduh/ng-process-env/README.md

  Project my-app will be updated
     Env File will be created at apps/my-app/src/environments
 ```

-Define configuration name.
-It will create a `environment.<config>.ts` file in your /environments folder.

 ```bash
 ?
 You can set name for config to be updated or added as a new one, 'onprem' - default
 ```

-#Collect Vars
-Open a created file `environment.<config>.ts`
-It should look like this:
+Define configuration name.
+It will create:
+ - `environment.<myconfig>.ts` file in your /environments folder.
+ - `<myconfig>` section in your angular.json or project.json for nrwl managed monorepo

+_environment.<myconfig>.ts_
 ```typescript
 export const environment = {
     production: false,